World Happiness Report: Annual report topics

-2019 World Happiness Report

 The 2019 World Happiness Report focuses community.
 According to the 2019 Happiness Report, Finland is the happiest country in the world, with Denmark, Norway, Iceland, and The Netherlands holding the next top positions.

 The second chapter of the report, 'Changing World Happiness', measures year-to-year changes in happiness across countries.
 For this, changes are reported from 2005-2008 to 2016-2018.
 Of the 132 countries with data for 2005-2008 and 2016-2018, 106 had significant changes: 64 were significant increases and 42 were significant decreases.
 Benin was the top gainer, while Venezuela showed the greatest decrease.
 The chapter also considers how happiness has been affected by changes in the quality of government.
 The third chapter considers happiness and voting behaviour, with data suggesting that happier people are more likely to vote, and to vote for incumbents.

 The fourth chapter is an examination of happiness and pro-social behaviour, finding that people are more likely to derive happiness from helping others when they feel free to choose whether or how to help, when they feel connected to the people they are helping, and when they can see how their help is making a difference.

 The final topic of the report, digital and information technologies and happiness, is covered in the remaining chapters.

 The editorial team for the 2019 report was expanded to include Lara Aknin as associate editor.

-2018 World Happiness Report

 The 2018 iteration was released on 20 March and focused on the relation between happiness and migration.

-2017 World Happiness Report

-The fifth World Happiness Report emphasizes the importance of the social foundations of happiness, which are analysed by comparing the life experiences between the top and bottom ten countries in the year’s happiness rankings.
+The fifth World Happiness Report emphasizes the importance of the social foundations of happiness, which are analysed by comparing the life experiences between the top and bottom ten countries in the year's happiness rankings.
 Norway topped the global happiness rankings in this report, jumping from fourth place in 2016 to first in 2017.
 It was followed by Denmark, Iceland and Switzerland.
 The second chapter of the report focuses on the global rankings and calculates that bringing the social foundations from the lowest levels up to world average levels in 2014-2016 would increase life evaluations by almost two points.
 This means that social foundations effects are together larger than those of GDP per capita and healthy life expectancy.

 The third chapter focuses on economic growth and wellbeing in China, and shows that unemployment and changes in the social safety nets explain both the post-1990 fall in happiness levels and the subsequent recovery since 2005.
 The fourth chapter discusses the reasons why countries in Africa are generally lagging behind others in life evaluations.
 The fifth chapter analyses key determinants of happiness, including income, mental health, and physical health.
 The sixth chapter considers the determinant of employment and work in particular, emphasising the importance of employment for happiness across the world.
 The final chapter uses happiness history over the past ten years, analysing the case of the United States through the lens of social foundations of happiness.